Roxve/Covalent/README.md

 # Covalent
 (WIP Language)
 ```
-covalent path/to/file # outputs exe with file name in current dir
+covalent path/to/file # builds results in ./
 ```

 to enter the repl
 ```
 covalent
 ```
+for now it only prints result C code
 (REPEL IS VERY WIP IT BUILDS EXE EVERY RUN IN CURRENT DIR)

 **you need clang installed in path to compile**